ori-drs/ublox_driver/README.md

 The receiver can broadcast two types of messages: human-readable NMEA messages and binary UBX messages.
 This driver needs the binary messages.
-If only NMEA meesages are enabled, you need to manually enable the binary messages (and, optionally, turn NMEA messages off).
+If only NMEA meesages are enabled, you need to manually enable the binary messages (and, optionally, turn off NMEA messages).
 Specifically, you need to enable one or more of the following messages (depending on your use case):
 * `UBX-RXM-RAWX` for raw GNSS measurements from individual satellites.
 * `UBX-RXM-SFRBX` for satellite navigation data broadcasted by the satellites.